Pie-in-the-Sky Farm

 A

-lthough the commune didn't last for very long for one reason or another, it
+lthough the commune didn't last for very long for one reason or another, it was well known at the time locally and state wide among the 94 different communes in Vermont.
+When we bought the house and the land belonging to

 the old farm in 1985, local people -- and